picturae/chars-and-chunks/README.md

     function logF () {console.log('f pressed')}
     charsAndChuncks.hotkey ({ char: 'f', context: customfooter, callback: logF })

 To set up a barcode the same object can be used, with member regex instead of char.
+* 'regex' is the regular expression your barcode needs to match.
 When regex is omitted, all barcodes are valid:

     let header = document.querySelector('header')
     let logAnyBarcode = function () {console.log('any barcode scanned')}